CycloLang/MiniCyclo/Docs/miniCyclo.md

 - Function parameters cannot be given default values
 - No formattted strings
 - No slices or ranges
+- No block comments
+- Dicts and Structs
+- Array and Tuple literals
+- Semicolons are required

 ## Builtin functions